AMichalMurawski/switch_day-light/tasks.md

-TO DO:
+1. TO DO:

 - change the cursor during movement
 - add switchRadius to checkProp

-- add prop "grabbable" to handler
+2. SunMoonRays.jsx:

+- change ray's radius to compatible with switch's width